awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-console-train-evaluate-models.md

 For diagnostic purposes, AWS DeepRacer reports certain runtime events to CloudWatch Logs during training and evaluation\.

 The events are logged in job\-specific log streams\.
 For a training job, the log stream appears under the `/aws/sagemaker/TrainingJobs` log group\.
 For a simulation job, the log stream appears under the `/aws/robomaker/SimulationJobs` log group\.
-For an evaluation job submitted to a leaderboard in the AWS DeepRacer Virtual Circuit, the log stream appears under the `/aws/deepracer/leaderboard/SimulationJobs` log group\.
+For an evaluation job submitted to a leaderboard in the AWS DeepRacer League Virtual Circuit, the log stream appears under the `/aws/deepracer/leaderboard/SimulationJobs` log group\.
 For the reward function execution, the log stream appears under the `/aws/lambda/AWS-DeepRacer-Test-Reward-Function` log group\.

  Most of the log entries are self\-explanatory, except for those starting with "`SIM_TRACE_LOG`"\.
 An example of this log entry is shown as follows: